Copycat Taco Bell Grilled Cheese Burrito (Cheesy & Crispy!)

 Make-Ahead, Storage & Reheating

-To reheat these burritos, unwrap the burritos and place them cheese side up on a baking sheet.
-Drizzle them with olive oil and bake them at 350ºF for 25-30 minutes.
+- Oven: Unwrap the burritos and place cheese-side up on a baking sheet.
+Drizzle with a little olive oil and bake at 350°F for 25–30 minutes (from frozen) or 15 minutes (from fridge).

 Taco Bell Grilled Cheese Burrito